Rezana20/bd4h-group-project/ProjectDelivery.md

 Date: Tue Sept 20

 To do:
-1. Select a paper
+1. Select a paper each - done
-2. Find code reference
+2. Find code reference  - done
-3. Review choices all choices and create summarise content to make decision for the project proposal
+3. Review choices all choices and create summarise content to make decision for the project proposal - Done
+4. Provide feedback to eachother about the reviewed - Done
+5. Aim for 28th 29th to be completed

+6. Complete the project proposal
+7. Complete the review of all papers (Rezana to do AI-Driven Clinical Decision... and David to rereview his existing submission)
+8. Decide on the paper - present to each other in before week 1 ends and then use week 2 to try and get to the project draft and decide on a technical solution.
+9. Meet around Oct 7 and 8